dstanesc/FluidPatterns/doc/communication-layer.md

  __What are Fluid's message delivery guarantees?
 Is it possible that committed messages are lost when network, service or hardware failures happen?__

- Actually FLuidFramework elevates the answer in the [published documentation](https://github.com/microsoft/FluidFramework/blob/42e6f0e949b02c055de7d7f06d148bb18c66336f/docs/content/docs/concepts/tob.md#fluid-data-operations-all-the-way-down) to the DDS data consistency level:
+ Actually FluidFramework elevates the answer in the [published documentation](https://github.com/microsoft/FluidFramework/blob/42e6f0e949b02c055de7d7f06d148bb18c66336f/docs/content/docs/concepts/tob.md#fluid-data-operations-all-the-way-down) to the DDS data consistency level:

 > __Fluid guarantees eventual consistency via total order broadcast.__ That is, when a DDS is changed locally by a client, that change – that is, the operation – is first sent to the Fluid service, which does three things:
 >